Family Legacy Quotes: 5 Keys to a Lasting Heritage

 Lesson 3 – Your Role in Creating a Family Legacy

-The greatest legacy one can pass on to future family is not based on money or other material things.
+These family legacy quotes suggest that the not valuable inheritance is not based on money or other material things.
 It’s founded on people and your relationship with them.

 Each one of us can create a legacy that inspires our children and future family with nothing more than our actions and words.